Daddy’s Point of View: A First Time Father’s Perspective of Childbirth.

 South GA Medical Center Duecsh Bags

-It’s amazing to me that you can go to the Emergancy Room and say, “my wife is in labor can you please get me a wheelchair,” that about 8 people look at you like you asked them to get alien spacecraft.
+It’s amazing to me that you can go to the Emergency Room and say, “my wife is in labor can you please get me a wheelchair,” that about 8 people look at you like you asked them to get alien spacecraft.

 YOU BETTER NOT MAKE ANY JOKES

 The first time we started talking about the delivery room Em made it clear NO JOKES.
-I asked so many times, “what about early on, or between contractions” she said no and that I could not even laugh.
+I asked so many times, “what about early on, or between contractions,” she said no and that I could not even laugh.